CTurt/Cinoop/README.md

 ![Emulatorception](ds.png)

+The GameCube port can not load ROMs yet.

 **Optimisations to do:** Currently the DS renders the Game Boy screen in framebuffer mode, this is slow.
 The DS supports hardware tile rendering, which will be much faster.

 ## Building
-Just run `make` on the directory to build both the DS and Windows binaries.
-Or, `make cinoop.exe` for just Windows, and `make cinoop.nds` for just DS.
+Just run `make` on the directory to build both all binaries.
+Or, `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, and `make cinoop.dol` for just GameCube.

 Building the Windows version requires [LDFS](https://github.com/CTurt/LDFS), and has been tested with [MinGW](http://www.mingw.org/), using another compiler may require some tweaking.